tanaymeh/cryzig-blog/README.md

 # Cryzig Blog

 Welcome to Cryzig!
-It's a simple blogging platform that I'm making while learning FastAPI.
+This is a simple blogging platform that I'm making while learning FastAPI.
 It's written in Pure Python 3.6 and it uses Barebones.css for front-end.

 Just like all matters of life, it is a work-in-progress.
 Currently, I have made it use Local Persistent Storage, which means that any blog that I make using this platform will be stored in form of `.json` file in the `data/` folder.